cesarenaldi/iniettore/migrating.md

 const bar = get(context.bar)
 ```

-#### Transient singletons
+### Transient singletons

+#### Before

-A mapping marked as `TRANSIENT, SINGLETON` produce a **temporary lazy singleton** instance.
-The instance gets created at the first time it is requested (directly or as dependency of another mapping) and gets destroyed when is not used anymore.
+In pre-v4 a mapping marked as `TRANSIENT, SINGLETON` produced a **temporary lazy singleton** instance.
+The instance was created at the first time it is requested (directly or as dependency of another mapping) and was destroyed when it was no longer needed.
+See example below.

-A transient singleton allows to guarantee that at any given point in time there are no more than one instance of the respective mapping (whetever has been created using a constructor or a provider function).

-In order to announce that a singleton is not used anymore you can invoke `context.release(name:string):void` method.
-The instance gets _released_ (i.e. all references to it gets removed) when `context.release` is invoked as many time as it has been requested.
-See examples below.

-##### Transient Singleton Provider

 ```javascript
 import iniettore from 'iniettore'